nye17/javelin/README.rst

 The estimation will improve a lot if the additional emission lines have drastically different lags.
 However, the estimation may also become worse if the additional light curves are intrinsically noisy or the uncertainties are overly underestimated.

+Another important issue in fitting more than two line is, as mentioned earlier in the manual, the default values for ``nwalkers``, ``nchain``, and ``nburn`` won't be adequate because you have a rapid increase in the dimension of the problem.
+Therefore, try to increase these parameters whenever you find the MCMC does not converge well.

 Additional Information